orbkit/orbkit/doc/gridbased/terminal.rst

 .. note:: A :literal:`#` at the beginning of a line implicates a comment line.

+orbkit performs all computations internally on a **vector grid**.
+For this purpose it converts a **regular grid** beforehand to a **vector grid**.
+After the computation the original grid is recreated.

-By default, orbkit divides 3-dimensional **regular grids** into 2-dimensional slices or 1-dimensional **vector grids** into 1-dimensional slices of equal length.
+By default, orbkit the 1-dimensional **vector grids** into 1-dimensional slices of equal length.
 The atomic orbitals, the molecular orbitals, and the density are calculated for each slice separately.
 At the end of the calculation, the data is reassembled and stored in an output file.
+This enables an easy parallelization and requires a smaller amount of RAM.

-For **vector grids**, the length of the 1-dimensional slices can be defined with
+The length of the 1-dimensional slices can be set with

 .. code-block:: bash

-    $ orbkit -i INPUT --vector=1e4
+    $ orbkit -i INPUT --slice_length=1e4

 In the default setting, orbkit performs the density calculation by starting only one subprocess.
 The number of subprocesses, which are distributed over